paintparty/bling/README.md

 ### Using system colors

 Bling also supports named color aliases for system colors (Xterm colors 0-16).

-Please note that these will not display consistantly across user spaces, as the actual color is dictated by the theme the user has selected in their particular terminal emulator.
-If your terminal emulator theme is totally dialed-in to your liking and you are using Bling to provide errors, warnings, and messages for code that only you will ever see, then system colors might be preferrable.
+Most likely, you do **not** want to use these.
+They will not display consistently across user spaces, as the actual color is dictated by the theme the user has selected in their particular terminal emulator.

+If, however, you are using Bling to provide errors, warnings, and messages for that only you will ever see (on your own computer), and your terminal emulator theme is totally dialed-in to your liking, then system colors might be an option worth exploring.

 ```Clojure
 (println (bling [:system-black "black (SYSTEM)"]))